 During the typical commuter peak periods, residential activity will generate about one vehicle movement per hour per dwelling on average.
-On this basis, the proposed rezoning could result in an additional ten vehicle trips being generated.
+On this basis, the proposed rezoning could result in an additional four vehicle trips being generated at peak times.

 7.2 Trip Distribution